 - Giant Squid Lav Mic: works very well with the Sony ICD ux-560.
 6ft cord, not too short, not too long: perfect.
 TRS 3.5mm plug.
 Easy to use.
 Sturdy build.
 Full, rich awesome sound; not the tiny sound that characterizes lavalier microphones.
 Perfect for recording interviews in a noisy location.
 Stop shopping around and go and buy this beauty on Amazon!

 - Audio-Technica ATR-3350iS Lav Mic: 20ft cord: great if you need the extra cord, but makes the mic bulky.
 3.5mm TRS plug.
 Not as sensitive at the Giant Squid.
 Impressive sound, and works well with the Sony ICD-ux560.
 Good bargain.
-Find it on Amazon.
+But it now from Amazon.

 - $2 no brand Lav Mic: 6ft cord, 3.5mm TRS mic input.
 Come in a pack of 3.
 Okay sound, works well with the ux560.
 Not very well built – everything is plastic; including the gator clips.
 For the price, better than I expected.
 Probably good enough to record a couple of interviews or can save you when you’re in a pinch.
 Did I mention they are dirt cheap?
 See price on Amazon…